nunosilvamourao/create-react-app/README.md

 ## Zuellig Pharma Frontend Assignment

-Thanks for taking the time to do our front-end / full-stack coding test.
+Thanks for taking the time to do our frontend coding test.
 The challenge has two parts:

-- a task to create a basic front-end screen querying one of our internal APIs
+- a task to create a basic frontend screen querying data from one of our internal APIs

 - some follow-up questions